juha-t/juha-t.github.io/projects.markdown

 <br />

-- This script sends the location coordinates of a point feature layer from ArcGIS Pro to WhatsApp using the Meta API.
+- A script for sending the location coordinates of a feature layer from ArcGIS Pro to WhatsApp using the Meta API.
 - The recipient receives a location pin that opens in Google Maps.

 <br /><br />